graevy/graevy.github.io/content/posts/roms.md

 [^18]: You'll probably want to dump the boot image in userspace to delete it easily later.
 Almost always `/storage/emulated/0/`

 [^19]: ![](https://media.githubusercontent.com/media/graevy/graevy.github.io/main/static/images/familiarity.png)

+[^20]: Android phones these days usually have an A/B booting system; there are actually 2 boot images, and only one is live, and the other receives updates, and then they switch. `adb shell getprop ro.boot.slot_suffix` is the idiomatic way to determine if A or B is live (we want the live one).
+If that doesn't work, enter your bootloader interface again and run `fastboot getvar current-slot` (sometimes it's also just displayed in the bootloader interface UI).